WHICH TAX REGIME TO CHOOSE FOR AN INDIVIDUAL ENTREPRENEUR

 - For the "Micro BNC":

-Taxpayers who trade in securities,
+- Taxpayers who trade in securities;

-People who engage in commercial and non-commercial activity at the same time and who opt for a real regime on commercial profits,
+- People who engage in commercial and non-commercial activity at the same time and who opt for a real regime on commercial profits;

-People who receive "BNC" from abroad.
+- People who receive "BNC" from abroad.

 - For the “Micro BIC”:

-The equipment rental companies,
+- The equipment rental companies;

-Trading on the stock market,
+- Trading on the stock market;

-Real estate agents, property dealers and developers.
+- Real estate agents, property dealers and developers.

-The advantages of the "MICRO" tax system:
+III - The advantages of the "Micro" tax system

 The most obvious advantage of this system is its simplicity:

-- At the accounting level, operators must only keep a chronological log of receipts and a register of purchases only in the case of activity of sale of goods or supply of housing,
+- At the accounting level, operators must only keep a chronological log of receipts and a register of purchases only in the case of activity of sale of goods or supply of housing;

 - In terms of taxes, only the amount of turnover should be indicated on the income tax return.
 The tax administration determines the taxable income by applying a flat-rate reduction to this figure of:

-.
-71% for “MICRO BIC” in case of selling goods or providing housing,
+- 71% for “Micro BIC” in case of selling goods or providing housing;

-.
-50% for “MICRO BIC” in case of providing services,
+- 50% for “Micro BIC” in case of providing services;

 It may be noted that this system is particularly interesting if the amount of expenditure actually incurred by the business is less than the flat-rate reduction.

-- 1% or 1.7% for "MICRO BIC" depending on whether they participate in a sales activity of products or services,
+- 1% or 1.7% for "Micro BIC" depending on whether they participate in a sales activity of products or services;

-- 2.2% for the "MICRO BNC".
+- 2.2% for the "Micro BNC".

 "Auto-entrepreneurs" may also choose to pay social contributions in proportion to the turnover.

-The advantages of the real tax system:
+IV - The advantages of the real tax system

-It is obvious that the operator must opt for the real if he finds that his costs are higher than the amount of the standard deduction applied automatically in the "MICRO" system.
+It is obvious that the operator must opt for the real if he finds that his costs are higher than the amount of the standard deduction applied automatically in the "Micro" system.
 In addition, in the event of a loss, he may deduct the amount of such loss from his other incomes or incomes from subsequent years.

 It is important to note that the choice of a tax system is never final and that (except in exceptional cases) it is possible to change it at the beginning of the year provided that an option is formulated with the tax department of the company before the 1rst of February.
 Before making such a decision, the operator must speak with his accountant.

-The choice of the tax regime "MICRO" requires, as indicated above, the exercise of an activity in the form of a sole proprietorship which does not guarantee the patrimony of the operator in the event of bankruptcy.
+The choice of the tax regime "Micro" requires, as indicated above, the exercise of an activity in the form of a sole proprietorship which does not guarantee the patrimony of the operator in the event of bankruptcy.

 To avoid this, it is possible for the creator of business to constitute an "EIRL".